 Many of the areas that lie outside of a fire service provider have recreational and open space areas, consisting of county parks, state parks, and open space preserves.
 The Henry W. Coe State Park makes up a significant portion of Area 10.
 County parks compose all or portions of Areas 9, 17-20, and 22-23.
-Sizeable open space properties owned by the MidPenninsula Regional Open Space District (MidPen) are located in the rural areas outside of the urban core throughout the County, portions of which are in Areas 20-23.
+Sizeable open space properties owned by the MidPenninsula Regional Open Space District (MidPen) are located in the rural areas outside of the urban core throughout the County, portions of which are in Areas 1920-23.

 These public lands are property tax exempt, meaning there is no revenue for territories that still necessitate fire and emergency services for facility users and wildland areas.
 While there is no precedent for this consideration, it may be beneficial for the fire agencies to attempt conversations with the appropriate local, county, or state agency regarding the potential for reimbursement for emergency responses on these lands.
+Another potential funding option for these lands may be CEQA mitigation where applicable.

 Of note is that MidPen is charged in Public Resources Code Section 5561.6 to "be primarily responsible for the prevention and suppression of all fires on any lands in its possession or control, excluding all lands of a district located within the exterior boundaries of any municipality or other fire protection district."
 To meet this responsibility, MidPen actively enacts fire prevention, preparation, and response services and relies on CAL FIRE for fire protection services as most of its lands lie in the SRA.
-However, in certain cases, stations of other providers are closer and may provide faster response than CAL FIRE, particularly during the off season, which is the case in Areas 20-23.
+However, in certain cases, stations of other providers are closer and may provide faster response than CAL FIRE, particularly during the off season, which is the case in Areas 19, 20, 22, and 20-23.
 Should one of the adjacent providers choose not to annex the areas in question, it may be beneficial for MidPen to enter into an agreement with these neighboring agencies that can provide timely initial response until CAL FIRE can arrive on scene.